solliancenet/azure-synapse-build-together-blog/Blog-2/data-engineering.md

 On a separate note, developers often use version control tools and CI/CD to test and deploy production builds of a product faster.
 Synapse provides a similar feature through the **Git configuration** functionality accessible in the **Manage** hub.
 This means that Workspace changes are stored as JSON files in the linked repository.
 This functionality allows data engineers to move their pipelines from development to production environments reliably.

-## Task 4: Explore Pipeline Activities
+## Task 4: Explore the Copy Data Activity

 1. Once the pipeline opens in the **Integrate** hub, select the **Copy data** activity.